Mango Margarita

 Nutrition

 I have always loved mangoes and could eat anything with mango in it.
-The weekend is almost here so bring on the mango margarita!!
+And this mango margarita is now my favorite!!
 Yummy

-We love mangoes and everything with the mango too, weekend and mango margarita best things are here.
+We love mangoes and everything with the mango too.
+This margarita was very delicious.

-This margarita does look marvelous!
+This margarita was marvelous!
 This is the perfect recipe to end the day with!
-I can’t wait to try this.

 Thanks Katie!!